Prologue

 Suddenly, I hear a deep scratchy voice in my ear.
 “They’re talking about Aleksandr’s grand gesture to win her over,” Luke explains.

 Every time Luke speaks, a shiver ripples down my spine.
 His voice is pure sex.
-And there’s no question the alcohol I’ve consumed is loosening my morals, because I can’t think of anything except screwing this dude I just met, which is totally crazy.
+And there’s no question the alcohol I’ve consumed is loosening my morals because I can’t think of anything except taking this dude I just met home, which is totally crazy.
+A quick romp might help me heal from Arkady’s betrayal.

 “It was back when we were in college,” Kristen explains.

 Kristen bursts out laughing, which replaces my short-lived sense of understanding with more confusion.
-“How I met Pasha is a story for another time.
-We’ll get dinner soon and I’ll tell you the entire thing.”
+“How I met Pavel is a story for another time.
+We’ll get dinner soon, and I’ll tell you the entire thing.”

-“Jesus,” Pasha hisses.
-“Can we get back to finding a place to go?”
+“Jesus,” Pavel hisses.
+“We need to find a place to go.”

-“Good idea,” I agree, since I’m completely lost as to why he’s so pissy about Kristen telling me the story of how they met.
+“Good idea,” I agree, though I’m completely lost as to why he’s so annoyed with Kristen telling me the story of how they met.

 Maybe he doesn’t like it when she talks about their relationship.
 Some people are super private about personal details.

-“Is the other karaoke place on the crawl?”
+“Is the other karaoke place around here?”
 I ask.
 I’ve never heard of it, but I’ve only been in town a few days.
-Today’s event is perfect, because it’s my first real walk around the city.

 Being in a group of people who know each other and the city definitely has its upside, but it also has the I-have-no-clue-what’s-going-on side, too.
-The confusion must show on my face, because Luke answers my question before I even ask.
+The confusion must show on my face because Kristen answers my question before I even ask.

 “Montford is a neighborhood in Charlotte with bars and restaurants,” Kristen explains.